digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/concepts/lifecycling.rst

          lifecycle effect.
 The effect references ACME v1 as a target instrument.

 These components are described in more detail in the Components section below.
-For simplicity, we have chosen a dividend as an example here, but the same workflow can be used to process more advanced instruments involving more complex calculations and where the resulting v2 instrument is automatically defined and produced.
+For simplicity, we have chosen a dividend as an example here, but the same workflow can be used to process more complex events.
+Note that the logic to create the new version of an instrument can also be encoded in the lifecycle rule.

 Claiming the effect
 ===================